AngelosFikias0/AngelosFikias0/README.md

 **Dataviva**, Thessaloniki | Oct 2025 – Dec 2025
 **Focus:** DevOps, Cloud Infrastructure, Automation, CI/CD, Software Development

-- I work on Dataviva’s real-time, low-code planning platform that leverages AI-driven retail forecasting and supply chain optimization.
-I manage Kubernetes and Docker environments on Linux systems, ensuring reliability and scalability across deployments.
-I contribute to end-to-end solution delivery in an agile setting, using Git and SVN for version control and collaborative development.
+- As a DevOps Engineer Intern at Dataviva, I optimize a real-time AI platform for retail forecasting and supply chain management for large enterprises.
+I manage Kubernetes environments with Docker, Helm and Linux, ensuring reliable and scalable deployments.
+I contribute to system improvements using version control systems and bash scripting.
+I troubleshoot issues to drive product improvements across distributed environments and integrate tools, resolving API and configuration challenges.
+In an Agile environment, I work closely with development and platform teams to deliver impactful solutions.

 ---